How to watch FA Cup stream: Manchester United - Liverpool, 15 other ties

 [ MORE: FA Cup odds, JPW’s picks ]

+Sunday’s second round of fixtures was highlighted by a hugely intriguing matchup which as League Cup semifinalists and promotion hopefuls Brentford welcomed Premier League title hopefuls Leicester City to snowy west London.
+Brentford raced out to an early lead before Leicester hit back with three second-half goals.

+The day’s fixtures began with Chelsea dispatching Championship side Luton Town by way of a Tammy Abraham hat trick.

-Saturday’s late game will see Premier League giants and title chasers Manchester City visit League Two side Cheltenham Town (12:30 pm ET) at the Jonny-Ricks Stadium.
-USMNT goalkeeper Zack Steffen has been selected to make his seventh start of the season (all competitions), including five of Man City’s last nine games.
+RECAP – Saturday’s late game saw Premier League giants and title chasers Manchester City visit League Two side Cheltenham Town at the Jonny-Ricks Stadium.
+USMNT goalkeeper Zack Steffen made his seventh start of the season (all competitions), including five of Man City’s last nine games.

 Southampton knocked off Arsenal in Saturday’s early game.